 Colleen: Now, when it comes to importing files, importing your text files—

 Colleen: Mapping styles is pretty cool.
-And, you know, there’s some different options that we have there with mapping styles and importing existing styles.
+And there’s some different options that we have there with mapping styles and importing existing styles.

-But, of course, the clients never use the paragraph and character styles in Word, so they’re usually, you know, just the same style—the basic style—and then the formatting all done locally.
+But, of course, the clients never use the paragraph and character styles in Word, so they’re usually just the same style—the basic style—and then the formatting all done locally.

 Then, of course, we have the Preserving Styles options there too.